shanemcbryde/tableau/README.md

 - **FCC Consumer Complaints Dataset**
   Publicly available data compiled by the FCC, detailing telecommunications consumer complaints by category and geography.

 ---

-## 🎯 Project Objectives

-This analysis aims to answer two key questions:

-1. What specific areas are contributing to customer churn?
-2. Where will targeted efforts have the greatest impact in reducing churn?

-A central theme explored throughout the dashboard is whether aggressive promotion of streaming and add-on services — especially to new or monthly-contract customers — may be inadvertently increasing churn.
-The data suggests that short-term revenue gains may be coming at the expense of long-term customer relationships.

----